Gritstone bio Inc. (GRTS) Reveals an Earnings Mystery

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GRTS starting from Rousseau Raphael, who sale 2,900 shares at the price of $9.00 back on May 27.
-After this action, Rousseau Raphael now owns 0 shares of Gritstone bio Inc., valued at $26,112 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GRTS starting from Jones Erin, who sale 2,000 shares at the price of $11.37 back on Sep 08.
+After this action, Jones Erin now owns 20,000 shares of Gritstone bio Inc., valued at $22,748 using the latest closing price.

 Stock Fundamentals for GRTS